makyo/drab-makyo.com/cv.md

 Creativity related projects
 :
+    2019:

+    * [ally](https://ally.id) --- An ergodic semiautobiographical project for myself --- Hugo site designed and hosted on Netlify
+    * [Peak Millennial](https://makyo.github.io/peak-millennial) --- A single-page RPG about generational differences --- README file, SVG, and PDF designed and hosted on Github
+    * [Writing (redux)](https://writing.drab-makyo.com) --- Writing site redone in Hugo, hosted on Netlify
+    * [Writing portfolio](https://makyo.ink) --- A portfolio of completed writing projects --- Hugo site designed and hosted on Netlify

     2018:

     * [Hybrid](http://hybrid.ink) --- A publishing company focused on thoughtful writing --- Jekyll site designed and hosted on Netlify